ai2cm/pace/README.md

 cd ..
 ```

 If you do not have a GCP account, there is an option to download basic test data from a public FTP server and you can skip the GCP authentication step above.
 To download test data from the FTP server, use `make USE_FTP=yes get_test_data` instead and this will avoid fetching from a GCP storage bucket.
+You will need a valid in stallation of the `lftp` command.

 ## Running the tests (manually)